cherbie/cits3200-db/sprint-1/week2/AuditorMeeting_09AUG2019.md

  9. Establishing Scope of project
     - Want to identify topics
     - Split the project EPIC into three tiers
-      - tier one we must get this completed
+      - Tier one we must get this completed
-      - other tiers are nice-to-have bonuses
+      - Other tiers are nice-to-have bonuses
  10. Tier 1
      - targets such as filtering the faculty etc.
  11. Skills and resources audit
-     - leave for now ... prioritise the scope work
+     - Leave for now ... prioritise the scope work
-     - will revisit in week 3
+     - Will revisit in week 3
  13. Risk register
-     - need to understand the scope before the risk register can be completed.
+     - Need to understand the scope before the risk register can be completed.
-     - this will be postponed until week 3
+     - This will be postponed until week 3
  14. Timesheets
      - Aaymen to send Timesheets
-     - student email sent to Aaymen containing the excel Timesheet
+     - Student email sent to Aaymen containing the excel Timesheet
      - Mentor time is allowed to be entered
      - Week 1 & Week 2 to be sent
      - Aaymen to zip everything and send all the Details